seamplex/feenox/doc/sds.md

 FeenoX comes from nuclear + experience (what to do and what not to do)

 Materials: a material library (perhaps included in a frontend GUI?) can write FeenoX’ material definitions.
 Flexiblity.

+ * everything is an expression, show sophomore's identity
+ * 1d & 2d interpolated data for functions
+ * thermal transient valve with k(T) and BCs(x,t)

 ## Extensibility {#sec:extensibility}